yasamanhaji/EduGuide-Backend/Architecture.md

 - Easier testing by depending on abstractions rather than concrete implementations.
 - Consistent persistence behavior across the application.

-## State Pattern

-The lifecycle of a volunteer task is implemented using the State Pattern.

-Instead of relying on large conditional (`if`/`switch`) statements to determine which operations are allowed in each task state, every state is represented by a dedicated class that encapsulates its own behavior.

-Each state is responsible for:

-- Defining the operations that are allowed.
-- Determining the next valid state.
-- Preventing invalid state transitions.

-For example:

-- A task in the **Registered** state can transition to **In Progress** or **Cancelled**.
-- A task in the **Confirmed** state cannot transition to any other state.

-This design offers several advantages:

-- Eliminates complex conditional logic.
-- Improves readability.
-- Makes the task lifecycle easier to maintain.
-- Allows new states to be added with minimal changes to existing code.
-- Enforces business rules directly within the domain model.

 ## Optimistic Concurrency